ost-utechja/UTech_Jamaica_Student_FAQs/other.md

 <details>
 <summary><strong>What is academic advisement?</strong></summary>

-Academic advisement is a structured support system that helps students make informed decisions about their academic progress, including course selection and programme planning.
+Academic advisement is a structured support system that assists students with academic decision‑making, including course selection, programme planning, and progress monitoring.

 </details>